dasnie97/TestEngineering/README.md

-# ProductTest
+# TestEngineering
-Provides helper classes for descibing testing production process of a product.
+Shared library for common problems in Test Engineering.